 Vision and creative process

 What drew me towards Wrigley building, except for its architectural qualities was the clock in its tower.
 Its symbolism.
-The relation with the series Fluid Time was not clear at the moment I decided to focus on the clock while presenting this building, but as I said before everything is related to everything and behind every image there is a story that leads you to creating it.
+The relation with the series Fluid Time was not clear at the moment I decided to focus on the clock while presenting this building, but as I said before everything is related to everything and behind every image there is a story that leads you to create it.
 This is how I work, everything you see in my images are my experiences converted into images.
 They are my Story.
 Probably my subconscious already knew what to do with that clock even before me starting to work on processing this series, from the moment I was working on the concept, and the results can be seen in my image.

 Symbolism in fine art photography

 The intention was for the clock to play the central role in the image, to be the subject.
-My processing workflow followed this idea as main concept.
+My processing workflow followed this idea as the main concept.
 The reason is probably obvious considering the title and subject of the series.
 In addition, in this fluid world and reality that I created in my series, it makes sense to me that the appearance of a clock in my story is more likely capable to stop the time than to record its passing.
 This is why the clock is the sharpest area in my image, the area I kept sharp when focusing with the tilt-shift lens, and the rest of the scene is more or less blurred – this is the point where time stops and the connection with a parallel reality is possible in my vision and story.

 You will always find a symbolism in my images.
-From the title till the last touch of the brush, everything has a reason of existence, everything is a symbol that tells a story.
+From the title till the last touch of the brush, everything has a reason for existence, everything is a symbol that tells a story.
 I chose photography to tell my stories, just as a writer would use words.
 I’m using images because for me they are more symbolical than words, even if I need words too to communicate my message, and that is why you read what you’re reading now.